SumitKaushik1/Configure-docker-desktop-Window/README.md

      Start-Process 'Docker Desktop Installer.exe' -Wait -Verb RunAs
      ```````
      - Follow any prompts to complete the installation process.
      - These steps should help you set up WSL with Ubuntu, install Docker Desktop, and run it on your Windows machine smoothly.
-Remember to follow administrative prompts and restart your system as necessary during the process.****
+Remember to follow administrative prompts and restart your system as necessary during the process.

-now
+## To resolve the issues with Docker Desktop on Windows, follow these steps:

+  - Issue 1: An unexpected error was encountered while executing a WSL command
+  - Issue 2: Updating WSL: update failed: wsl.exe –update n–web-download not supported
+    Uninstall Docker Desktop:

+  - If you encounter either of the above errors, start by uninstalling Docker Desktop from your system.
+  Free Up Space on C: Drive:

+  - Ensure that you have at least 20 GB of free space on your C: drive.
+You can free up space by moving files from your C: drive to another drive, such as the E: drive, using File Explorer.
+  Download Docker Desktop Version 4.31.1:

+  - After freeing up space, download Docker Desktop version 4.31.1 (build 153621).
+  - Install Docker Desktop:

+  - Once downloaded, proceed with the installation of Docker Desktop.
+This version should run properly after installation.
+  - By following these steps, you should be able to resolve the errors and get Docker Desktop running smoothly on your system.